-11.1.2.7 Inspections of Sites Without Permit Coverage
+11.1.2.7 Inspections of Sites without Permit Coverage

 Inspections of sites without permit coverage will vary greatly depending on site conditions.
 The primary goal of this type of inspection is usually to determine if regulated, unauthorized activities have occurred within surface waters.
-Prior to performing a site inspection, staff should contact the Corps to determine if a Corps permit or JD exists for the site.
+Prior to performing a site inspection, staff should contact the Corps to determine if a Corps permit or JD exists for the site, or check DEQ's GIS JPA layer.
 If a JD exists for the site, staff should obtain a copy of any pertinent records and use the confirmed surface water boundaries to determine the limits and extent of surface water impacts.
-If coverage under a Corps Nationwide or Regional permit (that has §401 certification) has been issued, DEQ staff need not inspect the site.
+If the Corps authorizes a project under a Nationwide or Regional permit that received § 401 certification, or the work appears to qualify for a non-reporting Nationwide or Regional Permit, DEQ staff need not inspect the site.
 The matter may be referred to the Corps for follow-up under their permit authority.
-Please see Table 3 for additional information on compliance and enforcement responses with respect to Corps permit status.
+Please see Table 11-3 for additional information on compliance and enforcement responses with respect to Corps permit status.

 If staff suspects that unauthorized impacts have occurred and a current JD does not exist, a delineation of surface waters should be performed as soon as possible, preferably during the initial inspection.
 Sufficient data points should be collected to 1) identify and support the delineated surface water boundary and 2) identify reference (undisturbed) conditions.
 The number of recorded data points sufficient for a normal delineation may not be sufficient to document noncompliance or determine the area of impact.
-The burden of proof in such cases rests with DEQ, and staff should be cognizant that their work could be subject to a high degree of scrutiny.
+The burden of proof, in such cases, rests with DEQ, and staff should be cognizant that their work could be subject to a high degree of scrutiny.
 At minimum, staff should determine and document:

-- the type of physical impact (clearing, filling, draining, excavation, etc.) - the dimensions (width, length and depth) of the physical impact - the type of surface water and Cowardin classification, if discernable - Biological impacts (if applicable), such as loss of habitat, effect on aquatic life species or movement - reference physical and biological conditions - other activities potentially regulated under other DEQ programs, such as unauthorized solid waste disposal, other discharges of pollutants, or construction stormwater concerns
+- the type of physical impact (clearing, filling, draining, excavation, etc.); - the dimensions (width, length and depth) of the physical impact; - the type of surface water and Cowardin classification, if discernable; - Biological impacts (if applicable), such as loss of habitat, effect on aquatic life species or movement; - reference physical and biological conditions; and - other activities potentially regulated under other DEQ programs, such as unauthorized solid waste disposal, other discharges of pollutants, or construction stormwater concerns.